 Let me just stop here and say that goats are highly social animals, even stinky bucks.
 It is best to have a wether (a male goat that has been “fixed” or castrated) in with your bucks.
 Make sure your wether is a tough goat since they can end up being the target of a buck that is in rut.
 Our big buck is his pen alone but as long as he can at least see the other goats he is fine.
 You will have to learn the mannerism of your buck and adjust accordingly.

 Lucky for us our buck is not loud, however, I still let my neighbors know that breeding season is coming up and things may get a bit noisy over at our place.
 Even though our neighbors are not close, this just helps to keep things friendly between us.

 Can bucks be out all winter?

 I have purchased goats that were raised in heated barns and their constitution is weak at best.
 They simply do not have the stamina to make it through a cold winter without help.
 Now, I am not saying you shouldn’t buy a goat that was raised this way, but I am saying to buy them in the spring so they have plenty of time to get acclimated to a non-heated shelter before the temps drop.

 Since our bucks are outside year-round (except for breeding) they all have nice thick coats.
-They rarely shiver, except for first thing in the morning but after a nice breakfast they are soon fine and shiver free.
-The reason their coats are so thick is because they had time to develop.
+They rarely shiver, except for first thing in the morning but after a nice breakfast, they are soon fine and shiver free.
+The reason their coats are so thick is that they had time to develop.
 As the temperatures begin to drop goats will begin to grow their fur.
 The colder the weather gets, the thicker the fur.

 Lesson?
 Put your goats out early so they have time to “harden up” and be better able to handle a cold winter with few issues.